-Adding fluoride chemicals into public water supplies was met with uncertainty by respected medical professionals from the outset, including a very well respected physician, Dr. George Waldbott.
-Although denied by today's fluoridationists, scientific uncertainties persist today.
+Adding fluoride chemicals into public water supplies, to reduce children's tooth decay, was met with uncertainty by respected medical professionals from the outset, including a very well respected physician, Dr. George Waldbott.
+Although denied by today's fluoridationists, scientific safety and efficacy uncertainties persist today.
 The following was published in 1965 by Dr. Waldbott, but it could just as easily explain the politics of and lack of science supporting the safety and efficacy of fluoridation today.

 A Struggle With Titans, (1965) By Dr. George Waldbott, Chapter 3 "A Fateful Decision"

 There were two logical approaches for me to gather preliminary information: To contact the American Medical Association and to ask the local Health Department for all available data.
 I had reason to believe that I would obtain objective advice from both sources.
 The Detroit Health Commissioner, Dr. Joseph G. Molner, as well as his two predecessors, Dr. Bruce Douglas and Dr. Fred Meader, had consulted me frequently on matters pertaining to allergy.
 I was certain of his full cooperation.

 In a dinner discussion on fluoridation at our home, Dr. Molner assured me that his statisticians had been checking all data carefully. they had found nothing wrong with them.
 Fluoridation was effective and safe, he stated.
 He admitted, however, that the Public Health Service and termed the project a "calculated risk."